RyanHastings/getting_started_on_data_science/SquallLineTraj/README.md

 data from [parcels.nc](parcels.nc) which is in netCDF format.
 If you're downloading this, be sure to grab [newfig.m](newfig.m) as well to run it on your own.

+Prior to introducing these methods, clusters of trajectories were identified subjectively, by eyeballing them.
+These methods allow objective analysis of airflows through meteorological systems.
+Further analysis can now be done on the trajectory fitting the *k*-means.